ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 Migrate zonal file shares from deprecated VPC access control mode to security group mode before 06 May 2027 (End of Support) to avoid data loss.
 {: shortdesc}

 The VPC access control mode allows all virtual server instances and bare metal servers in a VPC to access a file share.
 The security group access control mode provides more granular control by restricting access to specific compute resources based on security group rules.
-Security group access control mode also supports additional features such as encryption in transit, cross-zone mounting, and snapshots.
+Security group access control mode also supports more features such as encryption in transit, cross-zone mounting, and snapshots.

 ## Before you begin
 {: #fs-migrate-access-mode-prereqs}

 Before you migrate your file shares from VPC access control mode to security group access control mode, review the following requirements:

-* Ensure that you have the necessary [IAM permissions](/docs/vpc?topic=vpc-iam-getting-started) to manage file shares and mount targets.
+* Verify that you have the necessary [IAM permissions](/docs/vpc?topic=vpc-iam-getting-started) to manage file shares and mount targets.
 * Identify all file shares in your account that use VPC access control mode.
-* Plan your security group configuration to ensure that authorized compute resources can access the file share after migration.
+* Plan your security group configuration to make sure that authorized compute resources can access the file share after migration.
 * Schedule a maintenance window for the migration, as the file share is temporarily unavailable during the process.

 ## Migration overview